Wilderness First Aid Certification

 Prices

-If you are on a 2023 guided trip, go here for prices.
+• If you are on a guided trip, the price is $225.

 How to sign up

-If you ARE applying for a guided trip, in the Application Form indicate your interest (First Choice, Second Choice) in the standalone dates and/or the integrated 7-day Adventure trips.
+If you are applying for a guided trip, in the Application Form indicate your interest (First Choice, Second Choice) in the available sessions.
+The course fee will be added to your trip invoice.
+If you have already submitted your application, email me/Andrew so that I can add you manually.

 Online lectures (8 hours)